History of the Center for Health Sector Management at Duke from 1930 to Present

 With the success of the core first-year curriculum at the business school, it was decided that the MHA program would fully transition from the Medical Center over to The Fuqua School of Business.
 In 1991, the Department of Health Administration became the Department of Health Services Management (HSM).
 The MHA degree was retired, and the HSM program became available as a supplemental credential to students earning their Master’s in Business Administration (MBA) at Fuqua.

 In 1997, the program was renamed Health Sector Management, and continues to educate students in the business of health.
-Students in HSM take an interdisciplinary curriculum that explores all segments of the health sector, including pharmaceutical, biotech, device, diagnostics, payer, provider, global health, health policy, and health law.
+Through the Center for Health Sector Management, students in HSM take an interdisciplinary curriculum that explores all segments of the health sector, including pharmaceutical, biotech, device, diagnostics, payer, provider, global health, health policy, and health law.
 Among the many dynamic courses available to HSM students are Health Institutions, Systems and Policy; Health Care Markets; Provider Strategy; and Health Policy and Management.
-Today, more than 20 percent of students across all four MBA programs at Fuqua choose to earn the Health Sector Management certificate.
+Today, about 20 percent of students across all four MBA programs at Fuqua choose to earn the Health Sector Management certificate.

 *Duke University Medical Center.
 The First Twenty Years: A History of the Duke University Schools of Medicine, Nursing, and Health Services, and Duke Hospital, 1930-1950 (Bulletin of Duke University, Vol. 24, May, 1952, No. 7-A), page 46.